About the structure of Clown Classes:

 transparency, revealing our wonderful and complicated simplicity.

-A riotous inquiry . . . a playful encounter . . . a look at our laughable & lovable selves.
+A riotous inquiry . . . a playful encounter . . . a look at our laughable & loveable selves.

 We love clowns because they make us laugh while revealing the range of mythical and